StevenAWhite/Mohses_Refactor/README.md

 ## Requirments

-Mohses is an open-source multiplatform library, but modules that depend on pistache are not avaliable on non nix platforms.
+MoHSES is an open-source multiplatform library, but modules that depend on pistache are not avaliable on non nix platforms.
 The following develoment tools are required to get started.

 | Tool | Version | Website|
 |------|---------|--------|